The-Coding-Capybara/CapyVerse/README.md

 ## Disclaimer

 This is a personal project.
-It is **not affiliated with, endorsed by, or produced on behalf of my employer**.
+It is **not affiliated with, endorsed by, or produced on behalf of my current or any former employer**.
 I have **not used any confidential or proprietary information** from my employer.
 No licensed or restricted data (e.g., Bloomberg/ Refinitiv Datastream/ internal systems) is used here.
 Data used is public/open